Australian owned and operated. Supporting Australian small businesses for 10 years.

 Not every loan offer will provide you with the same features.

-For example, you may have a loan that offers a line of credit.
+For example, you may have a loan that offers a business line of credit, which is a flexible business line allowing you to access funds as needed.
 Or, the lender may offer a business overdraft on your account to sweeten the pot for your loan.

 This isn’t to say that you should avoid additional features when looking for a loan.
 The key is that you consider what you need instead of accepting features just because they sound good.